karrick/goprogress/README.md

 A code point is called a rune in Go parlance.
 A Go rune is stored as an int32 value.
 Remember a rune is not necessarily a single character.
-Some characters have multiple Unicode encodings, each of which could be single or multiple code points.
+Some characters have multiple unicode encodings, each of which could be single or multiple code points.

+Another point--no pun intended--is there are look alike characters in unicode.
+Not just different code point sequences that represent the same character, but two different characters that happen to look alike.
+For instance, the latin capitol K looks identical to the unicode code point for the Kelvin symbol.
+This library need not worry itself with look alike characters.
+In order to function correctly, this library merely needs to know at one byte offset a particular character ends and the next character begins.

 ### Strings